dotnet-foundation/swag/xamarin/README.md

 <img src="assets/spacing.png" width="400px" alt=""/>

 Leave a healthy margin around our logo so it has room to breathe.
-Also, please don't combine our logo with other graphics.
+Also, please don't combine the logo with other graphics.

 ## Colors

-These are the main colors we use for Xamarin, with blue being our signature shade.
+These are the main colors we use for Xamarin, with blue being the signature shade.
 The others should be used sparingly as accents.

 ![Swatches](assets/swatches.png)